drj11/drj11.github.io/2026-03-11/alternative-vim.md

   Traditionalists will be delighted to note that the arrow keys do not work in insert mode.
 There is a note in the README about getting `PageUp` and `PageDown` keys to work tho.
+- `emacs-evil`, the `evil` mode for Emacs, advertising itself as "the extensible vi layer".
+This is not for me, but it came with a solid recommendation from a friend, which is why i am adding it here [two weeks after the original post].

 The big change since the 1990s is that Unicode now works.